-Supported Borrowing is supported through the Revenue Support Grant
+\ Supported Borrowing is supported through the Revenue Support Grant

-Unsupported Borrowing has no support through the Revenue Support Grant
+\\ Unsupported Borrowing has no support through the Revenue Support Grant

-The total resources available for capital schemes during 2013/14 totalled £73.744M; however not all of the resources were planned to be expended during 2013/14.
-Some schemes have a build life of longer than one year so the actual planned spend for 2013/14 was £35.844M with an actual spend of £29.338M.
-The main areas of slippage relates to major projects including the building of the DFE Public Sector Hub & the development of a new Multi Storey Car Park.
-The slippage into 2014/15 will be financed by supported and unsupported borrowing, grants carried forward, Usable Capital Receipts and Revenue and Capital Contributions.
+The total resources available for capital schemes during 2014/15 totalled £82.679M; however not all of the resources were planned to be expended during 2014/15.
+Some schemes have a build life of longer than one year so the actual planned spend for 2014/15 was £39.271M with an actual spend of £38.677M.
+The main areas of slippage relates to major projects including the building of the new Multi Storey Car Park.
+The slippage into 2015/16 will be financed by supported and unsupported borrowing, grants carried forward, Usable Capital Receipts and Revenue and Capital Contributions.

-The Council is also committed to make payments estimated at £69.267M over the remaining term of the 25 year contract in respect of its PFI scheme (the Education Village and Harrowgate Hill Primary School).
+The Council is also committed to make payments estimated at £64.965M over the remaining term of the 25 year contract in respect of its PFI scheme (the Education Village and Harrowgate Hill Primary School).
 These became operational in March 2006 and August 2005 respectively.
 Both are part of the approved funding of £34.900M by the Department for Education.
 A recognition of the long-term contract entered into with partners Kajima Darlington Schools Limited can be found in Note 30 (page 36) in the Notes to the Financial Statements and the liability relating to this contract can be found on the Balance Sheet.